Table of Contents

 Brita is well-known for its thorough, effective contaminant removal, but Aquagear’s marketing certainly gives it the extra edge – the brand claims to remove “2,000 percent more contaminants than the leading pitcher” (which I can assume is Brita).

-While both filters remove chlorine, lead from water, and other common contaminants, Aquagear goes that little bit further, removing less-well-known contaminants like chromium 6.
+While both filters remove chlorine, lead from water, and other common contaminants, Aquagear goes that little bit further, removing pesticides, herbicides, and emerging contaminants.
 The Aquagear water filter pitcher used to remove fluoride, but as of June 5, 2021 no longer does.
 It now removes PFAS instead.

 You can check the full list of contaminants each pitcher removes here: